 A bottom-up approach

 We provide economic incentives and simple planting techniques to support local communities in restoring their local environment and economy.
 We keep our systems simple, so they can be easily replicated and implemented by people who don’t have many resources and must deal with treacherous roads, unreliable electricity, and spotty internet.
-Putting the local community at the center of our work inspires great commitment to reforestation and a sense of ownership to protect their forests long-term.
+Putting the local community at the center of our work inspires great commitment to reforestation in their country and a sense of ownership to protect their forests long-term.
 Our success and the communities’ success are inextricably entwined.

 Our credibility and results enable us to attract a wide array of donors and top-quality board members.
 As our budget increases, we have the resources to invest in developing our carbon project subsidiary, Compassionate Carbon, and implementing technology systems to expand monitoring, evaluation, and reporting to donors.